nimratmann/flask_e2e_project/docs/README.md

 # flask_e2e_project

-This is a full-stack medication tracker application built with Python (Flask) for the backend and Tailwind CSS for the frontend.
-The inspiration behind this application is to address the issue of individuals forgetting to complete their prescribed medication dosages.
+This is a full-stack medication tracker application built with Python (Flask) for the backend and Tailwind CSS for the front end.
+The purpose of this medication tracker is to systematically monitor and manage an individual's medication regimen, ensuring adherence and providing a comprehensive record of medication history.

-The Medication Tracker provides users with real-time visibility into their prescription progress and allows them to track details about the prescribing doctoras well
+Medic is a medication tracker that provides users with real-time visibility into tracking medication names, dosage, instructions, and prescribing providers.

 ## Structure of Repo
 1. app folder: Includes the scripts for the Flask web application developed for the project (app.py. templates) as well as a static folder with the front-end styling and images (icons, logo).